theelims/StrokeEngine/README.md

 ## Usage
 StrokeEngine aims to have a simple and straight forward, yet powerful API.
 The follwoing describes the minimum case to get up and running.
 All input parameteres need to be specified in real world (metric) units.
 ### Initialize
 First all parameteres of the machine and the servo need to be set.
-Including the pins for interacting with the driver and an (optional) homeing switch.
+Including the pins for interacting with the driver and an (optionally) homeing switch.
 ```cpp
 #include <StrokeEngine.h>